ausd-io/ausd/doc/bitcoin-conf.md

 ## Configuration File Path

 The configuration file is not automatically created; you can create it using your favorite text editor.
-By default, the configuration file name is `dogecoin.conf` and it is located in the doged data directory, but both the doged data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.
+By default, the configuration file name is `auscash.conf` and it is located in the ausd data directory, but both the ausd data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.

-The `includeconf=<file>` option in the `dogecoin.conf` file can be used to include additional configuration files.
+The `includeconf=<file>` option in the `auscash.conf` file can be used to include additional configuration files.

 ### Default configuration file locations

 Operating System | Data Directory | Example Path
 -- | -- | --
-Windows | `%APPDATA%\doged\` | `C:\Users\username\AppData\Roaming\doged\dogecoin.conf`
+Windows | `%APPDATA%\ausd\` | `C:\Users\username\AppData\Roaming\ausd\auscash.conf`
-Linux | `$HOME/.doge/` | `/home/username/.doge/dogecoin.conf`
+Linux | `$HOME/.aus/` | `/home/username/.aus/auscash.conf`
-macOS | `$HOME/Library/Application Support/doged/` | `/Users/username/Library/Application Support/doged/dogecoin.conf`
+macOS | `$HOME/Library/Application Support/ausd/` | `/Users/username/Library/Application Support/ausd/auscash.conf`

-You can find an example dogecoin.conf file in [contrib/debian/examples/dogecoin.conf](../contrib/debian/examples/dogecoin.conf).
+You can find an example auscash.conf file in [contrib/debian/examples/auscash.conf](../contrib/debian/examples/auscash.conf).